responsify-wp/documentation/docs/index.md

 #Custom media queries
 ![Custom media queries](images/screenshot-3.png)
-There might be situations when you want to override the generated settings.
-You can do this [programmatically in your templates](/settings#media-queries), but as of RWP 1.9, this can easily be done with this new interface.
+There might be situations when you want to override the generated media queries.
+You can do this [programmatically in your templates](/settings#media-queries), but as of RWP 1.9, this can easily be done with this new user interface.
 Begin with clicking the **Add setting** button and give the new setting a name.
 Next, select if these settings should be applied everywhere or only in specific situations.
+The situations in which you can add your own media queries are these:

+- When **Page ID** is...
+- When **Page slug** is...
+- When **Page template** is...
+- When **Image class** is...
+- When **Image size** is...

+As you can see in the image above, it's possible to have a general default setting and then override this when needed.
+In this case, when the page template is equal to ``wide.php``.

 #Ignored image formats
 ![Use on](images/screenshot-4.png)